Possibility-1B/Possibility/README.md

 ---

-## 🎮 Screenshots
+## 📸 Screenshots

 ---

-## 🚀 Future Improvements
+## 🚀 Things We Should Have Done

-While this project served as a great learning experience, there are many areas where I plan to improve or expand on it in the future:
+While this project served as a great learning experience, there are many areas that could have been improved:

-- **Improve AI Behavior**: The current enemy AI could be more dynamic and challenging.
-- **Better Level Design**: Future versions will feature more engaging and creative level designs.
-- **Graphics and Animations**: The visual assets can be refined, and animations can be smoother.
-- **Sound Design**: I'd like to add more sound effects and background music to enhance the atmosphere.
-- **Cross-Platform Support**: Eventually, I plan to port the game to [platforms like mobile, web, etc.].
+- **Audio**: There was no audio, although we did start writing code for it.

+- **Hard Code**: The levels are hard coded a little too much, especially level 8.
+Code for the levels could be greatly simplified and reduced.

+- **Gravity**: Originally the whole map was the rotate but we couldn't figure that out.
+Gravity changed horizontally could have been a nice touch.

+- **Action Listener**: We should've code the controls you don't have to click at the exact moment, but can click a little before.

+- **Menu Buttons**: Some of the menu buttons don't work and need to be clicked several times - only the death menu.

+- **Static**: At the time of the project, we didn't really understand what static did and would make mostly everything static because Eclipse would tell us.

+- **Surfboard**: Originally the surfboard was supposed to be a push box, but the push block code made a surfboard instead.

+-  **Level Design**: The level design is mostly lacking and there are only 8 levels.

 ---